snakewizardd/tech-miami/docs/index.md

 # Welcome to **Tech Miami**

-At **Tech Miami**, we’re at the forefront of equipping individuals and businesses with cutting-edge tech skills.
-Whether you're a curious beginner or an industry professional, we provide tools, insights, and resources to thrive in the rapidly evolving tech landscape.

----
 !!! tip "Our Mission"
     To empower individuals and businesses with **future-ready tech skills**, fostering innovation and collaboration in Miami's thriving tech community.
 ___